-The Information Builders WebFocus product features an array of chart and graph views and links to customer databases, supply chain information and more.
+Another viable Tableau competitor, the Information Builders WebFocus product features an array of dashboards, links to customer databases, supply chain information and more.
 The WebFocus suite allows business users to process requests quickly, to respond to new conditions, and to really curate raw data into formatted results.
 There’s compatibility with Excel, Adobe, and other products, and a variety of tools for data cleansing and other functions.
 The diversity of the WebFocus BI Portal displays data results in a number of attractive and transparent ways.

 Oracle, a big name in enterprise software, also offers business intelligence solutions.
 Positing that “analytics should be more than a mirror of the past” Oracle tools excel at showcasing visual analysis with fast in-memory processing, access to diverse data sources, voice-enabled functionality, and seamless analytics across cloud and premises systems.
 There’s also been an eye towards easy installation and management for this suite of applications.